-Vintage tale: Revisit a 2008 whirlwind tour of prime Colorado ski country, with 2016 updates.
+Vintage tale: Revisit a 2008 whirlwind tour of prime Colorado ski country, with 2016 and 2018 updates.

 The last buckle of my ski boots snapped into place and I started down the checklist.

 Goggles.
 Check!
 Skis.
 Check!
 Poles.
 Check!
 Gloves.
 Check!
 Boarding pass.
 Check!
 OK, ready to go.

 Boarding pass?
 It ranks among my most exhilarating moments in skiing when I walked up to the lift ticket window at Beaver Creek resort, slapped down my boarding pass from the morning flight into Vail/Eagle County Airport and said, “Give me one.
 For free, please.”